 *It's a strange thing to write a bio of a project that feels so intertwined with who we are as humans, artists and friends.
 Do we speak of our friendship and the quiet depth of intimacy we felt upon first meeting?
 How we cried and talked for hours about our ideas, stopping to exclaim over and over, "me too!" as we spoke?
 And how does one articulate this symbiotic marriage of ideas, concepts and talents without at once bursting into tears for the joy of it all?
 Do we speak of our graduate work and professional experiences, using words like ephemera, aggregate and interdisciplinary like the usual cerebral academic?
 Or do we make inappropriate jokes and laugh at how we're both painfully human trying to get our shit together?
 Because we are, we're all of it and all at once.
 Do we keep asking questions because we're too multiplicitous to contain, or settle at simplicity?
 We're figuring that out.
 This is us.
 This is On Being in Your Body.
 We are sappy, superfluous academics that are passionate about the pursuit of coming home to ourselves and each other.
 We think crying is brave and breathing is essential.
 We live to move and flow.
 Our bodies are our home.

 We built this project out of our mutual experiences and personal practices.
-It's everything we have been looking for, everything we've tried to create on our own, but were somehow missing a crucial piece in the puzzle (each other).
+It's everything we have been looking for, everything we've tried to create on our own, but were somehow missing a crucial piece of the puzzle (each other).

-WRITER + THERAPIST
+WRITER + COUNSELOR